 Who’s at fault here?
 Indiana, for making up a fictional universe in which anyone would want to do willingly do business in their festering armpit of a flyover state, and issuing a tax warrant because I failed to file some account closure form of which I was entirely unaware?
 Chase, for looking at the robbery order, and saying “yup, this is definitely from the government and it definitely has a government stamp on it!” and helping them rob me (and helping themselves to $150 in the process)?
 My payroll company, for not automatically filing the state closure form(s) on the database relation being removed, as they filed the creation forms on the relation being created?

 I almost lost my home.
 I never got the $150 back from Chase.
-About six months later I ended up getting about 80% of the stolen money back from Indiana, after about twenty hours on the phone with different parts of the state government, less around $800 in collections fees (apparently it is a lot more expensive to mail letters to a New York City postbox from Indiana than I realized), and a dozen letters being sent via registered mail via a helpful US Postal Service proxy (i.e. a friend with a printer in the USA) to different officials.
+About six months later I ended up getting part of the stolen money back from Indiana, after about twenty hours on the phone with different parts of the state government, less around $800 in collections fees (apparently it is a lot more expensive to mail letters to a New York City postbox from Indiana than I realized), and a dozen letters being sent via registered mail via a helpful US Postal Service proxy (i.e. a friend with a printer in the USA) to different officials.